msandifo/reprosci/2018/003/Readme.md

 003
 ================

-## East Coast gas market supply balance and
+## East Coast gas market supply balance and NEM prices

 Amongst the many factors that caused Australian east coast electricity wholesale prices to double in 2016 was the opening of the east coast gas